 851.05 Decedent.
 "Decedent" means the deceased person whose estate is subject to administration.

 851.055 Deferred marital property.
-"Deferred marital property" means property acquired during marriage and before the determination date which would have been marital property under ch.
-766 if acquired after the determination date.
+"Deferred marital property" means property acquired while spouses are married and while ch.
+766 does not apply, which would have been marital property under ch.
+766 if it were acquired when ch.
+766 applied.